Our Summer Associate Program

 - not be the recipient of a similar diversity award from another law firm or other employer during the same time period.

-To apply, please provide your resume, unofficial undergraduate and law school transcripts, a legal writing sample of 10 pages or less, and a personal statement of up to 500 words.
+To apply, please click here and provide your resume, unofficial undergraduate and law school transcripts, a legal writing sample of 10 pages or less, and a personal statement of up to 500 words.
 Your personal statement should address your:

 - interest in working at a global firm;